visioninhope/foundationallm/docs/deployment/authentication-authorization/management-authentication-setup-entra.md

 7. Replace the values for the following settings with the values that you recorded earlier:
    - `FoundationaLLM:Management:Entra:ClientId`: The **Application (client) ID** of the client application that you [created earlier](#register-the-client-application-in-the-microsoft-entra-admin-center).
    - `FoundationaLLM:Management:Entra:Scopes`: The fully-qualified scopes path for the API application that you [created earlier](#expose-an-api-for-the-api-application).
-For example, it should look something like `api://d85a09ce067141d5807a/Data.Manage`.
+It should look like `api://FoundationaLLM.Management-API/Data.Manage`.
    - `FoundationaLLM:Management:Entra:TenantId`: The **Directory (tenant) ID** of the client application that you [created earlier](#register-the-client-application-in-the-microsoft-entra-admin-center).
    - `FoundationaLLM:ManagementAPI:Entra:ClientId`: The **Application (client) ID** of the API application that you [created earlier](#register-the-api-application-in-the-microsoft-entra-admin-center).
    - `FoundationaLLM:ManagementAPI:Entra:TenantId`: The **Directory (tenant) ID** of the API application that you [created earlier](#register-the-api-application-in-the-microsoft-entra-admin-center).